ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 for sending multiple Messages with the same properties.

 Properties can be added to a MessageContext object only before the context is used for sending.
-Once a messageContext has been used with a Send call, it is invalid to modify any of its properties.
+Once a messageContext has been used with a Send call, it has no effect to modify any of its properties.

 The Message Properties could be inconsistent with the properties of the Protocol Stacks underlying the Connection on which a given Message is sent.
 For example,